-If your bed partner complains about your snoring, you might wonder just how loud it can get and why it never wakes you up.
-People who snore tend to sleep through the night, or so they’d have you believe.
+If a bed partner complains about your snoring, you may wonder how loud it can get and why it never wakes you up.
+People who snore often believe they sleep through the night.

 Why Can’t I Hear Myself Snoring?

-You can’t hear yourself snoring because your brain’s ability to receive sensory information is limited while you sleep.
-Sleep is a vital process in which our brain and body heal from any damage we accumulate throughout the day.
+You can’t hear yourself snoring because the brain’s ability to receive sensory information is limited while you sleep.
+This is when the brain and body heal from the damage accumulated during the day.

-Without sleep, our minds and body slowly deteriorate.
-Because of how important a good sleep cycle is for our health, our mind makes sure to eliminate anything that may disturb the cycle, including any sounds that may wake us up.
+Without sleep, our minds and bodies deteriorate.
+Due to how important a good sleep cycle is for our health, our mind eliminates anything that may disturb it, including sounds that may wake us up.

-Of course, our brains don’t completely shut off our alertness when we are asleep, which would be dangerous for our survival.
-So, what it does is filter out sounds that it considers insignificant.
+Of course, our brains don’t completely shut off our alertness when we’re asleep, which would compromise our ability to survive.
+Why does the thalamus filter out sounds that it considers unimportant?

-The brain filters out an even, consistent sound like snoring because it’s non-threatening.
-Our name, the sound of a child crying or a crash, is more likely to be registered by the thalamus than your own snoring.
+The brain filters out even, consistent sounds like snoring because it’s non-threatening.
+Our name, the sound of a child crying or a sudden crash, is likelier to be registered by the thalamus than snoring.

 Do Snoring People Hear Themselves?

-People who snore rarely wake themselves up with their snoring, but they rarely remember when they do.
+People who snore rarely wake themselves up but seldom remember when they do.

-Experts estimate that people that snore experience multiple arousals each night while in the non-REM stage of the sleep cycle.
-The only problem is that snoring-related arousals are usually extremely brief.
+Experts believe that people who snore experience multiple arousals each night while in the non-REM stage of the sleep cycle.
+The only problem is that snoring-related arousals are usually brief.